mdsol/mauth-client-dotnet/README.md

 ##### What are the major changes in the 5.0.0 version?
 In this version we have removed the property `DisableV1` from `MAuthSigningOptions`.
-Instead, we have added new option as `SignVersions` in `MAuthSigningOptions` which takes comma-separated values of "v1" and "v2" protocol.
-If this option is not provided, then it will sign in by "v2" protocol as default.
+Instead, we have added new option as `SignVersions` in `MAuthSigningOptions` which takes enumeration values of MAuth protcol versions `MWS` and/ or `MWSV2` protocol.
+If this option is not provided, then it will sign in by `MWSV2` protocol as default.

 ##### What are the major changes in the 4.0.0 version?